Sataniachia/COMP229Group-3/EXTERNAL_DESIGN_DOCUMENT.md

   - Option A: Use an online PDF-to-PNG converter (export each page).
   - Option B: Open PDF full screen and use Windows Snipping Tool / Snip & Sketch for each page.
   - Option C (advanced): Use ImageMagick if installed: `magick convert -density 180 EDD_v1.pdf EDD_v1_page.png`.
-4. Verify each embedded screenshot renders before exporting (no broken links).

 ---